boromisp/polymer-tinymce/README.md

 A tinymce HTML Editor as an Polymer Element.

+# Fork notes

+The fork makes it easier to work with events (change), and supports multiple instances of the editor on the same page.

+## Supported events:

+* init
+* focus
+* change

+( fixed events 'this' scope )

+## change event:

+change event receives the new html content ( see demo page for example )

+## Support for multiple instances

+Each text area will have a unique id, to avoid conflicts with other instances

 ```
 <polymer-tinymce id="editor"
 	  	tinytoolbar="insertfile undo redo | styleselect | bold italic | alignleft aligncenter alignright alignjustify | bullist numlist outdent indent | link image"